LogCreative/PGFPlotsEdt/docs/README.md

 By using Retrieval-Augmented Generation (RAG) on the PGFPlots documentation, with a focus on chunking the $\mathrm{\LaTeX}$ source code, the accuracy of code generation is significantly improved.
 The RAG workflow is as follows:

 ```
-    User query -> Translate to English
+    User query -> Translate to English and LaTeX query transformation
                -> Match similar document chunks -> LLM generation
 ```